MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 ### Components

-> A bulleted list of components in the architecture (including all relevant Azure services) with links to the product service pages.
+> A bulleted list of components in the architecture, including all relevant Azure services, with links to the product service pages.
 This is for lead generation (what business, marketing, and PG want).
 It helps drive revenue.

 > Why is each component there?
 > What does it do and why was it necessary?
 > Link the name of the service (via embedded link) to the service's product service page.
 Be sure to exclude the localization part of the URL (such as "en-US/").

 - Examples:
   - [Azure App Service](https://azure.microsoft.com/services/app-service)
   - [Azure Bot Service](https://azure.microsoft.com/services/bot-service)
   - [Azure Cognitive Services Language Understanding](https://azure.microsoft.com/services/cognitive-services/language-understanding-intelligent-service)
   - [Azure Cognitive Services Speech Services](https://azure.microsoft.com/services/cognitive-services/speech-services)
   - [Azure SQL Database](https://azure.microsoft.com/services/sql-database)
   - [Azure Monitor](https://azure.microsoft.com/services/monitor): Application Insights is a feature of Azure Monitor.
   - [Resource Groups][resource-groups] is a logical container for Azure resources.
 We use resource groups to organize everything related to this project in the Azure console.

 ### Alternatives